ibm-cloud-docs/containers/cs_tech.md

 **Virtual Private Cloud**: See [Known limitations](/docs/vpc-on-classic?topic=vpc-on-classic-known-limitations).

 **v2 API**: VPC clusters use the [{{site.data.keyword.containerlong_notm}} v2 API](/docs/containers?topic=containers-cs_api_install#api_about).
 The v2 API is currently under development, with only a limited number of API operations currently available.
-You can run certain v1 API operations against the VPC cluster, such as `GET /v1/clusters` or `ibmcloud ks clusters`, but not all the information that a Classic cluster has is returned or you might experience unexpected results.
+You can run certain v1 API operations against the VPC cluster, such as `GET /v1/clusters` or `ibmcloud ks cluster ls`, but not all the information that a Classic cluster has is returned or you might experience unexpected results.
 For supported VPC v2 operations, see the [CLI reference topic for VPC commands](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cli_classic_vpc_about).